One ticket – and all of South Tyrol at your doorstep

 - throughout the entire südtirolmobil network and on regional trains all the way to Trento,

-- on cross-border train services (Brennero/Brenner – Innsbruck and San Candido/Innichen or Versciaco/Vierschach – Lienz) at the official ÖBB rate.
+- on cross-border train services (Brennero/Brenner – Innsbruck and San Candido/Innichen or Versciaco/Vierschach – Lienz) at the official VVT / ÖBB rate.
 If you have an ÖBB-Vorteilscard, simply register it in your user account to claim your discount;

 - to pay for transporting your bike,